 Iverheart are cheaper than other brands.

 Some heartworm preventatives protect your pet from other parasites, too.
-For instance, Revolution and Sentinel protect your pet from heartworms, fleas, mites, intestinal worms, and the American dog tick.
-Sentinel is a tablet, while Revolution is the spot-on treatment that is applied to the dog's neck.
+For instance, Revolution and Sentinel protect your pet from heartworms, fleas, mites, intestinal worms, and ticks.
+Sentinel is a tablet, while Revolution is the spot-on treatment applied to the dog's neck.

-If your dog is already infected with heartworms, there are several ways to get rid of them.
+If your dog is already infected with heartworms, there are several ways to kill them.
 You can have the dog treated at your vet.
 Your vet will give the dog injections to kill the worms.
-This treatment is expensive (usually hundreds of dollars) and requires that the dog remain still and mostly inactive for weeks during treatment.
+This treatment is expensive and requires that the dog remain still and mostly inactive for weeks during treatment.
 If this isn't an an option, many vets are now giving dogs antibiotics that kill the bacteria that co-exist with the worms.
 Killing the bacteria should weaken the worms.

 There are four other types of worms that live in the intestines and make dogs and cats sick.
 The most common is the roundworm.
 Most puppies and kittens have roundworms.
 Pets with roundworms may have a ďpot-belliedĒ appearance, vomiting, and poor growth.
 Puppies and kittens should be tested for worms when they get their shots.
 If untreated, roundworms can kill baby animals.
 Adult animals can also get roundworms.
 Hookworms, whipworms, and tapeworms are similar to roundworms.
 Diarrhea, dehydration and weight loss are the most common symptoms.
 Sometimes you will see worms or parts of worms in your petís bowel movements, around the anus, or in their bedding.

 Your vet can test babies and adults for worms.
-It is not very expensive to test and treat your pet for worms.
 If you are sure your dog has worms, you may save money by asking your vet for a wormer without a fecal test.
 Wormers can also be bought very cheaply at farm supply and some pet stores.
 Be sure you follow the package directions carefully.